acuvity/mcp-servers-registry/mcp-server-github/charts/mcp-server-github/README.md

 **Description**:

 ```
-Get the reviews on a pull request
+Get reviews for a specific pull request.
 ```

 **Parameter**: